Grabock/alx-system_engineering-devops/0x00-shell_basics/README.md

-This repo for now only contains files with command scripts
+2This repo for now only contains files with command scripts